SarahIaquinta/uptake_of_random_rigid_elliptic_particle/README.md

 ```

 Remark: Depending on your python version, you might use a different command than "python", as "py", "py3" or "python3" for instance.

+It is also possible to run the code from any Python development environment.
+It will run the code written in the main section.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.